 The Shangri-La Hotel, At The Shard, London is one of over 100 five-star luxury hotels in the Shangri-La Group.
 Starting on level 34, it occupies 18 floors of The Shard, Western Europe’s tallest building.

 In 2019, the hotel set the brief for an experimental, eye-catching Christmas installation for their entrance lobby, inviting an artist or group of artists to design and build a tree that would draw significant attention from the public and press.

 The chosen proposal would take inspiration from the architectural design of Shard which is fabricated mainly from glass and be environmentally conscious.

-45 students pitched concepts to the hotel in groups, with support from Amritt Flora, Course Leader, MA Interior and Spatial Design, Chelsea College of Arts.
+45 students pitched concepts to the hotel in groups, with support from Amritt Flora, Course Leader, MA Interior and Spatial Design.